Projects In Progress

 A train station needs 5 foundations (centered on one platform for the rail line, two foundations on each side to accommodate the entire thing) and probably/ideally two more foundations on the "business" side for loading/unloading.
 An engine & three cars train needs just over 8 foundations' worth of length before accounting for the ingress/egress curves.

-Immediate To-Do List
+Future To-Do List

 These are in rough priority order: